Our mission has always been to provide high quality water and dependable service at the lowest possible cost.

 Rate Increase to Fund Critical Projects

-The NTMWD Board approved a wholesale water rate increase of 24 cents (per 1,000 gallons) beginning in Oct.
-2016 (FY17) to fund critical projects that will meet future needs.
-This includes expanding and improving water treatment plants and constructing two new water projects: Trinity River Main Stem Pump Station and the Lower Bois d’Arc Creek Reservoir.
-The FY17 Member City wholesale rate is $2.53 (per 1,000 gallons) and Customers pay a wholesale rate of $2.58 (per 1,000 gallons).
-This is still about a quarter of a penny per gallon of treated water.
+The wholesale water rate increase of 25 cents (per 1,000 gallons) is effective Oct 1, 2017 to fund critical projects to operate, maintain and expand the regional water system.
+This includes expanding and improving four of our primary water treatment plants in Wylie and constructing two new water projects: Trinity River Main Stem Pump Station and the Lower Bois d’Arc Creek Reservoir.
+The approved FY18 Member City wholesale rate is $2.78 (per 1,000 gallons) and $2.83 (per 1,000 gallons) for regional water system Customers.
+This is still roughly a quarter of a penny per gallon of treated water delivered to the cities we serve.
+Read more about the FY18 approved budget and key projects.

-As it has worked since the 1950s, the cities and communities we serve share equitably in infrastructure investments that support our region’s ongoing population growth, which is expected to double within the next 50 years.
+As it has worked since the 1950s, the cities and communities we serve share equitably in infrastructure investments that support the operation and maintenance of the shared regional system, as well as ongoing population growth, which is expected to double over the next 50 years.

 How Our Costs Compare